With the July 4th

 having beach water in your mouth or nose.

-throughout the summer.”
+weekend and throughout the summer.”